Hargraves Community Center

-The Hargraves Community Center is located at 216 North Roberson Street in Chapel Hill, North Carolina.
-Originally known as the Negro Community Center, it was renamed in 1973 after William M. Hargraves, a former member of the Parks and Recreation Commission who played a pivotal role in implementing several programs at the Hargraves Center that greatly benefited the community.
-Hargraves died on February 5, 1973, after succumbing to injuries sustained in an auto accident and the center was renamed posthumously in his honor.
-Construction of the center was originally completed in 1945.
+The Hargraves Community Center, originally known as the Negro Community Center, is a historic site located at 216 North Roberson Street in Chapel Hill, North Carolina.
+In July 1940, the land was deeded to the town of Chapel Hill to create a community center for Black residents.

+In 1973, the center was posthumously renamed after William M. Hargraves, a former member of the Parks and Recreation Commission who played a pivotal role in implementing several programs at the Hargraves Center that greatly benefited the community.